Chapter 1 : Expectations

 Of course, between the Witch Weekly articles and James being a Potter, there is no way for me to completely escape him and the gossip.

-Despite the fact that I still have feelings for him, I know I’m too late.
+I know it's too late to go back anyway.
 I'm pretty sure he's moved on.
-He avoids me as if I'm the plague, and I do the same to him.
+He avoids me like the plague, and I do the same to him.
 At this point, I’m too embarrassed to be in the same room as him.
 I messed up and I'm positive that he doesn't want anything more to do with me.
 Frankly, I don’t blame him.

 Yeah, you can say that my life is a sad, sad, sad song on replay.

 “Gwynn, this is going to be perfect!
 You as my maid of honour, Molly and Viviana as bridesmaids – we’ll all be together just like our Hogwarts days!”

 Too bad Hogwarts days remind me of James and all the other pointless drama we had in our lives.
 But I nodded enthusiastically anyway as I added more milk into my tea.

 “Oh!
 Vince chose his entourage as well!
 Zander Windsor – you remember him right?
 He's Vince's teammate?
 No?
 Ah well, you'll meet him, he's great.
 Him and Freddie are the groomsmen,” she said cheerfully, then faltered before saying the rest of the sentence in one rushed breath, “and, er...
 Jamesisthebestman.”

 Ah, so that was why she sounded nervous asking me to be maid of honour...
 Because James is going to be the best man.

 Fabulous.
 This is going to be great.
 Excellent.
 Wonderful.
 Spectacular.
 Absolutely perfect!
 I am just ecstatic and bursting at the seams with PURE JOY!